London Wall: Bishopsgate

 From Aldgate, the wall then ran North-West toward Gate 3, Bishopsgate.
 The road through this would have led onto the Roman road network toward leading to Lincoln and York.
 The current road, the A10 going north, now goes over the foundations of this gate.

 Northern wall section

 Moorgate

 From Bishopsgate going along the northern section of wall leads to Gate 4; Moorgate.
-Until 1415 this was a small postern leading onto marshy Moorfields area of Finsbury.
+Until 1415 this was a small postern leading into the marshy Moorfields area of Finsbury.
 The wet conditions were probably caused by the wall partially obstructing the flow of the Walbrook.
 Moorgate remained ill-connected with no direct approach road from the south until 1846, some time after the wall had been demolished.
 London Wall, the modern road following this section of the wall, now crosses this gate's foundations.
-Leading from here north are routes into Finsbury.
+Leading north from here are routes into Finsbury.

 Cripplegate

 Route to the London Charterhouse, Clerkenwell and Islington.